exivity/pulumi-hcloud-k8s/docs/configuration.md

 ## Complete Example

 > **Note:** This example shows configuration structure.
 Hetzner tokens are set as secrets via CLI and won't appear in the YAML file.
+Both tokens are required when using Kubernetes features.

 ```yaml
 config: